peteroupc/TurtleParser/api/com.upokecenter.util.RDFTerm.md

 Predicate for the first object in a list.
 ### NIL
-    public static final RDFTerm NIL
-Object for nil, the end of a list, or an empty list.
+    public static final RDFTerm NIL object for nil, the end of a list, or an empty list.
 ### REST
     public static final RDFTerm REST
 Predicate for the remaining objects in a list.
 ### FALSE
-    public static final RDFTerm FALSE
+    public static final RDFTerm FALSE object for false.
-Object for false.
 ### TRUE
-    public static final RDFTerm TRUE
+    public static final RDFTerm TRUE object for true.
-Object for true.
 ## Method Details

 ### fromBlankNode